 The new onsite facilities include a pool, cafe/convenience store, sound lounge, e-library, study zones and shared laundry.
 With Resident Assistants on hand to organise events and activities, there is plenty to do and lots of ways to meet new people.

-Our on-campus apartment-style accommodation is in high demand, so we recommend that you apply early if you are interested in a place; visit ECU Village to complete your online application.
+Our on-campus apartment-style accommodation is in high demand, so we recommend that you apply early if you are interested in a place; visit ECU Village to complete your online application or to get the latest information on pricing.

 Some students choose to share an apartment, townhouse, or house on their own or with fellow students.
 Houses are usually more expensive than apartments and the rent varies depending on the size, condition, and location.
 Private accommodation is either rented furnished or unfurnished.
 A general guide to rentals in Perth per week is listed below: